bramstroker/homeassistant-powercalc/docs/source/real-power-sensor.rst

 Real power sensor
 =================

-In the yaml configuration (functionality not available through the webUI) you can add the following configuration to use an existing power sensor and let powercalc create the energy sensors and utility meters for it:
+To use an existing power sensor and let powercalc create the energy sensors and utility meters for it, you'll have to add a new entry under the ``sensor:`` line in `configuration.yaml` (functionality not available through the webUI).

 .. code-block:: yaml

-    powercalc:
-      sensors:
+  - platform: powercalc
-        - entity_id: light.toilet
+    entity_id: light.toilet
     power_sensor_id: sensor.toilet_light_power
     force_energy_sensor_creation: true # optional

 This also enables you to combine virtual power sensors (created with powercalc) and existing power sensors in your HA installation into a group.
 Without this configuration option power_sensor_id that would not be possible.